flaviusb/talks/vm/intro.md

 - Even Forth, kindof
 - Lots of stuff

+Average longevity: low.
+Many of these projects quickly die.
+Why?

 A basic bytecode VM is the simplest program
 - An array of bytes
 - Stack(s), register(s) of some kind